 Why add EV charging stations?

-You foster greater loyalty among existing customers and stronger interest among new customers.
-EV customers spend twice as much time at retailers as average customers, and 43% are likely to return weekly to retail locations with EV chargers.
-For employees, you offer a valuable and tangible benefit- providing them with a low-cost, reliable form of transportation to work.
+The availability of EV charging stations can foster greater loyalty among existing customers and stronger interest among new customers.
+EV customers spend up to 50 minutes longer at retailers than average customers, and 43% are likely to return weekly to retail locations with EV chargers.
+For employees, charging stations offer a valuable and tangible benefit- providing greater access to a low-cost, reliable form of transportation to work.

 EV charging helps you reduce the environmental impact and cost of employee commuting and travel, and your own corporate fleets.